IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 The process of updating the cost model when a new built-in function is added to Plutus Core is quite complex.
-This section describes how to do that; for concreteness we show how to add a new builtin `squareInteger` and how to update the cost model to include it.
-This is quite a simple example: for full technical details of how to add a new function or how to add a new built-in type see the extensive notes on "How to add a built-in function" in [`PlutusCore/Default/Builtins.hs`](../plutus-core/src/PlutusCore/Default/Builtins.hs.
+This section describes how to do that; for concreteness we show how to add a new builtin `cubeInteger` (which cubes an integer) and how to update the cost model to include it.
+This is quite a simple
+example: for full technical details of how to add a new function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs.
+To add a new built-in type, see [`Universe.Core`](../plutus-core/src/Universe/Core.hs).

 ### Adding a new function

-1. Add a new constructor to the `DefaultFun` type in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs), In our case we will call this constructor `SquareInteger`.
-The functions in `DefaultFun` become accessible from Plutus Core via names obtained by converting the first character of their name to lower case, so in textual Plutus core our function will be called `squareInteger`.
+1. Add a new constructor to the `DefaultFun` type in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs), In our case we will call this constructor `CubeInteger`.
+The functions in `DefaultFun` become accessible from Plutus Core via names obtained by converting the first character of their name to lower case, so in textual Plutus core our function will be called `cubeInteger`.

 2. Add a clause for the new function in the instances for `ToBuiltinMeaning` in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).